Swinney warns against ‘unhelpful speculation’ after Stirling stabbing

 Bebe King, six, Elsie Dot Stancombe, seven, and Alice Dasilva Aguiar, nine, were killed in the attack, with 17-year-old Axel Muganwa Rudakubana appearing court charged with the crime.

+In a statement after the man was charged, Chief Inspector Liam Harman said: “We fully appreciate the impact this incident has had in the local community and appreciate the support provided to our investigation.

+“This is being treated as an isolated incident and there is no wider risk to the public.
-A statement from Police Scotland said: “We are aware of speculation and false information circulating on social media regarding this incident.

-“Extensive inquiries are ongoing to establish the full circumstances and we would urge people not to add to this speculation online.”
+“We are aware of speculation and false information circulating on social media regarding this incident.
+I would urge people not to add to this speculation.”

 “This is an isolated incident and I have been advised there is no wider threat to the public.